 Old Åsane Church, 24 December 1992

-Interestingly, this is the only of the black-metal arson churches that was not predominantly wooden.
-It was a simple church that replaced a wooden medieval one in 1795.
-This means that although the furnishings were lost, it could be reconstructed using the original fabric.
+Interestingly, this is the only of the black-metal arson churches that was not predominantly of wood.
+It was a simple church that replaced a timber medieval one in 1795.
+This means that although the furnishings were lost, it could be reconstructed using the original masonry.

 Along with Vikernes, Jørn Inge Tunsberg was convicted of the arson of this church and served two years in prison.
 Unlike Samoth, he absolutely regrets nothing.
 He still works as a musician, in the band Hades Almighty.

 The other church destroyed by arson in 1994 was built in 1781.
 Again, its replacement had a traditional shape but with modern flourishes, and benefits greatly from the use of local materials.
 It was designed by Arne Thorsrud, and opened in 1997.
-The spire actually fell away from the building and has been retained.
-The original weathervane is mounted on the new spire.
+The spire actually fell away from the building and has been partly retained in the build: the original weathervane is mounted on the new spire.

 1995 was the last resurgence of the arsons.
 Såner was on the site of a medieval church, replaced in 16thc, expanded in 18thc, but totally demolished and replaced by the brothers Furuholmen in 1880 with, as you guessed it, a big white neo-Gothic log church.
-All the worthwhile fittings from the old church had been moved to the Norsk Folkemuseum, Bygdøy, Oslo.
+All the worthwhile fittings from the old church (which was a box with the 18thc additions to the ends, as these two early 19thc images agree on) had been moved to the Norsk Folkemuseum, Bygdøy, Oslo.

 The replacement was built primarily of stone, due to the requests of the congregation, again in a manner sympathetic to local style and landscape, but also practical and modern.